top of page

 The adjective 'uncommitted' can be dissected into its root word, 'committed.'
 In this term, the prefix 'un-' is employed to negate or reverse the quality of being 'committed.'
 'Committed' has its origins in the Latin word 'committere,' which means 'to entrust' or 'to connect.'
 Over time, 'committed' evolved in the English language to describe someone who is dedicated, loyal, or fully engaged in a particular cause, relationship, or endeavor.
 Consequently, 'uncommitted' signifies the opposite, denoting someone who lacks such dedication, loyalty, or full engagement, with its etymology deeply rooted in the historical development of 'committed' and its association with trust and connection.

-Quiz: Find the meaning of the adjective uncommitted:
+Find the correct meaning of the adjective uncommitted:

 Try Again!